manu251997/SOC-Monitoring-Lab-Splunk-Windows-Linux/SOC-Detection-Investigation-Lab-Splunk/SOC-Detection-Investigation-Lab-Splunk/docs/02-data-onboarding-and-validation.md

 ### Validation Criteria

 - The expected Linux host is visible as `Kali` or the configured forwarder host value.
-- SSH or authentication text is searchable in `index=linux`.
+- SSH or authentication text is searchable in `host="kali"`.
 - Both failed and accepted authentication events are present.
 - The username and source address can be extracted from `_raw`.
 - Event time is aligned with the Windows/Splunk host time.